open/close all folders

 - Subverted in Last Action Hero.
 When Jack Slater enters the real world, he chases Benedict until Benedict hops into a taxi.
 When Slater shoots at the cab, he is surprised to find that it does not explode.

 - Averted in Speed, when the cop trying to defuse the bomb by suspending himself near the undercarriage of the speeding bus accidentally stabs the fuel tank with a screwdriver...which only causes the bus to leak fuel.

 - Justified Trope in Lone Wolf McQuade, as the opening scene has Chuck Norris loading his sniper rifle from an ammunition case of 7.62mm Armor-Piercing Incendiary rounds.

 - Kyle Reese crouches down and fires his shotgun at the gas tank underneath a car in a vain effort to slow down the T-800 in The Terminator.

 - A gas tank does explode after a crash in Terminator 2: Judgment Day, but that's only because a live wire sparked next to the leaking fuel.
 (Also impossible, diesel fuel doesn't explode even when a blowtorch is pointed at it.)
-Averted later during the Cyberdyne shootout, where the T-800's minigun does not ignite any of the police cars it's fired that.
+Averted later during the Cyberdyne shootout, where the T-800's minigun does not ignite any of the police cars it's fired at.

 - In Terminator Salvation, he shoots a tanker with a shotgun in an attempt to stop a harvester.
 It doesn't work.
 However it did cause the tanker to start leaking, and he then uses a flare on the puddles of fuel, which proved to be MUCH more effective.